open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * "Why a Buffer developer open sourced his code" by Jordan Morgan
 * "How new communication technologies are affecting peer-to-peer engagement" by Ron McFarland
 * "What engineers and marketers can learn from each other" by Jackie Yeaney
-* "Section review" by the editors and community

 ## Part 2: New Skills